awarebayes/RecNN/readme.md

 <img src="./res/logo.png">
 </p>

 This is my school project.
-It focuses on Reinforcement Learning, but there are many other things I learned during the development.
-Key topics: time series analysis, static dataset optimization, data preparation, and EDA.
-It also features my code for ML20 dataset that allows iterating through the dataset in a matter of 3 minutes.
-As well as my custom movie embeddings.
-DDPG doesn't seem to be working because it exploits the Value Network by recommending the same movie over and over again.
-But TD3 seems to be working just fine!
-You can see the distance matrices for the generated actions [below](#td3-results)
+It focuses on Reinforcement Learning for personalized news recommendation.
+I wrote a couple of articles explaining how it works.

 First article, the code is under notes/1.
-Vanilla RL/, it covers basic Reinforcement Learning Approach:
+Vanilla RL/, it's very beginner friendly and covers basic Reinforcement Learning Approach:

 <p align="center">
    <a href="https://towardsdatascience.com/reinforcement-learning-ddpg-and-td3-for-news-recommendation-d3cddec26011">